Icon-5066STANAG 5066 Server

 - Modem Driver.
 This is the most likely driver that Isode customers will provide, in order to support additional modem types.

 - Rate Change Driver.
-This controls selection of transmission parameters.
+This controls selection of transmission parameters when changing speed.

 Full Duplex & Broadcast

-The most common form of HF communication is Half-duplex, where a modem is either transmitting or receiving at any time.
+The most common form of HF communication is Half-duplex, where transmission direction alternates.
 This is often used for reliable (ARQ) transmission between a pair of nodes where each node alternately transmits and receives.
 Icon-5066 supports two additional modes of STANAG 5066 compliant communication:

 - Broadcast.
 Where a node continuously sends non-ARQ traffic and never receives any data.
 This will typically be used at fixed frequency from a transmit-only site.

 - Full-duplex.
 Simultaneous transmission and reception on two separate frequencies.
-Full-duplex gives significant performance benefits, but can only be used in configurations were sufficient separation can be achieved between transmit and receive sites.
-Icon-5066 provides two modes of full-duplex operation; Single modem (where the modem is operating in full-duplex) and Two modems, independently configured, where one is used for Transmit and the other for Receive.
+Full-duplex gives significant performance benefits, but can only be used in configurations where sufficient separation can be achieved between transmit and receive sites.
+Icon 5066 provides two modes of full-duplex operation; Single modem (where the modem is operating in full-duplex) and Two modems, independently configured, where one is used for Transmit and the other for Receive.

 Data Rate Selection